 Delcambre is a very small town located in the state of Louisiana.
 With a population of 1,849 people and two constituent neighborhoods, Delcambre is the 165th largest community in Louisiana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Delcambre is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Delcambre is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Delcambre who work in office and administrative support (14.17%), sales jobs (12.98%), and management occupations (7.14%).
+Unlike some towns, Delcambre isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Delcambre are a mix of both white- and blue-collar jobs.
+Overall, Delcambre is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Delcambre who work in office and administrative support (22.07%), sales jobs (12.72%), and teaching (10.22%).

-Delcambre is a somewhat ethnically-diverse town.
+Delcambre is a very ethnically-diverse town.
 The people who call Delcambre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delcambre residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Delcambre include Acadian/Cajun, French Canadian, English, and German.
+Important ancestries of people in Delcambre include French, Acadian/Cajun, French Canadian, Italian, and German.

 The most common language spoken in Delcambre is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include French and Italian.